abuyusif01/abuyusif01.github.io/_posts/thm/2022-21-05-tryhackme-biblioteca.md

 .
 ............
 ```
-As you can see, we import hashlib at the start of the programming, So what we can is
+As you can see, we import hashlib at the start of the programming, So what we can do is
-basically create our own fake hashlib lib and set the path to point it, then we execute
+basically create our own malicious hashlib and set the path to point it, then we can execute
 any python command as root, clever right?